jumpsnack/jumpsnack.github.io/index.md

 ## News
-- My Lab members presented papers at __ICCV2019 Workshop__, "Risky Pedestrian Prediction at Night Based on Likelihood Combination" and "High-Speed Pupil Tracking based on Deep Random Forests"
+- My Lab members presented their paper at __ICCV2019 Workshop__, "Risky Pedestrian Prediction at Night Based on Likelihood Combination" and "High-Speed Pupil Tracking based on Deep Random Forests"

 ---